INTRO

 The sensory system is a specific part of the global nervous system.
 Whether presiding over voluntary or involuntary actions, the entire nervous system works on the transmission of neurons from the body’s periphery to the brain and back to the periphery.

 I discussed proprioception in the last post.
-Here’s an example of how we need to understand both the global and the specific:
+Here’s an example of how we need to understand both the global and the specific, through the case of Christina:

 Afferent or sensory neurons respond to all sensory stimuli and help us perceive the world around us.
-Afferent neurons are part of afferent nerve fibers carrying sensory information from points all over the body (the PNS) to the spinal cord and brain (the CNS).
-Afferent nerves are primarily found in sensory organs (eyes, ears, nose, tongue, skin)—essentially where sensory information is received from the external environment.
+Afferent neurons are part of afferent nerve fibers carrying sensory information from points all over the body (PNS) to the spinal cord and brain (CNS).
+Afferent nerves are primarily found in sensory organs (eyes, ears, nose, tongue, skin) — essentially where sensory information is received from the external environment.
 But they’re also found in visceral organs (heart, stomach, lungs, etc.), where sensory neurons monitor the internal environment and organ systems and respond to pain, blood pressure, hunger, and inflammation.

-Part of the PNS, the autonomic nervous system is made up of nerves that connect the spinal cord to the heart, stomach, intestines, and other visceral organs.
-The ANS controls and regulates involuntary physiologic processes, including heart rate, blood pressure, respiration, digestion, and sexual arousal.
+Part of the PNS, the autonomic nervous system (ANS) is made up of nerves that connect the spinal cord to the heart, stomach, intestines, and other visceral organs.
+The ANS controls and regulates involuntary physiologic processes, including heartrate, blood pressure, respiration, digestion, and sexual arousal.
 The ANS has three divisions:

-Neurons are nerve cells.
-Wikipedia calls neurons “excitable cells that fire electric signals called action potentials across a neural network in the nervous system.”
+Neurons are “excitable nerve cells that fire electric signals called action potentials across a neural network in the nervous system” [Wikipedia].
 Neurons send messages to other neurons via a specialized connection: the synapse.
 The long nerve fibers connecting neurons are called axons.

 This is hard to follow without a diagram.
 Think about ears, cell phone networks, and signals, and it starts to make sense.
-An example of message transmission between, say, neuron A and B:
+Here’s an example of message transmission between, say, neuron A and B:

 This is hard to follow without a diagram.
 Think about ears, cellphone networks, and signals, and it starts to make sense.
 An example of message transmission between, say, neuron A and B:

-As we skim the surface in this blog on how the brain works and why we need to understand it, we can take a look at the many brain networks that are responsible for how we function, how we process complex amounts of information, manage our emotions, and control our behaviors to be appropriate for the tasks ahead.
+At the risk of over-simplifying how the brain works, we need to understand it to see just how many brain networks are responsible for how we function, process complex amounts of information, manage our emotions, and control our behaviors to be appropriate for the tasks ahead.

 Our interconnected brain networks spread across different brain regions and work together to perform these complex mental processes.
 They’re not static but dynamically switching to meet the need.
 The strength and pattern of neural connections between brain regions within a network are crucial for its functioning — as well as between the brain networks.
 In this way, the power of the full brain is brought to each specialized area, making us effective and efficient and capable of parallel processing.